Neutrino-nucleus interactions and the determination of oscillation parameters: The electron-nucleus cross section

 As pointed out above, owing to the presence of NN correlations 2p2h final states can be excited in processes involving both one- and the two-body currents.
 Within the IA scheme, the contribution of the one-body current can be taken into account using spectral functions derived from realistic nuclear models, in which the ground state has non vanishing overlaps with the two hole-one particle states of the residual system \cite{PKE}.
 On the other hand, the discussion of Section \ref{PKE} implies that all models based on the mean field approximation fail to meet this requirement.

-A consistent treatment of the one- and two-nucleon contributions to the nuclear cross section in the 2p2h sector requires that interference between the corresponding amplitudes---including the one associated with the excitation of 2p2h final states in the aftermath of a rescattering of the knocked out particle, to be discussed below---be carefully taken into account.
+A consistent treatment of the one- and two-nucleon current contributions to the nuclear cross section in the 2p2h sector requires that interference between the corresponding amplitudes\textemdash including the one associated with the excitation of 2p2h final states in the aftermath of a rescattering of the knocked out particle, to be discussed below\textemdash be carefully taken into account.

 The role of interference terms in determining the transverse electromagnetic response of $^{12}$C has been recently analysed within the GFMC approach.
 The results of this study, displayed in Fig.~\ref{sumrule}, clearly show that interference is the source of a sizeable fraction of the sum rule.
-At momentum transfer $|{\bf q}| \gsim 300$ MeV, its contribution turns out to be comparable to---in fact even larger than---the one arising from the squared matrix element of the two-nucleon current \cite{Benhar2013a}.
+At momentum transfer $|{\bf q}| \gsim 300$ MeV, its contribution turns out to be comparable to\textemdash in fact even larger than\textemdash the one arising from the squared matrix element of the two-nucleon current \cite{Benhar2015a}.

-A fully consistent description of one- and two-body current contributions to the nuclear cross sections in the region in which the non relativistic approximation is expected to break down involves non trivial problem.
-Existing calculations have been carried out using diagrammatic approaches, based on simplified descriptions of the the nuclear initial and final states, obtained from either the RFGM or more advanced implementations of the mean field approximation \cite{MEC_TO,MEC_PV}.
+A fully consistent description of one- and two-body current contributions to the nuclear cross sections in the region in which the non relativistic approximation is expected to break down involves serious difficulties.
+Existing calculations have been mainly carried out using diagrammatic approaches, based on simplified descriptions of the the nuclear initial and final states, obtained from either the RFGM or more advanced implementations of the mean field approximation \cite{MEC_TO,MEC_PV}.